FYI: if you purchase something through a link in this post I may receive a small commission, but it will not change the amount you pay for the item.

 27. A stuffed animal.
 Yes.
 A stuffed animal.
 I take my three-toed sloth ($13), named Remi (short for Remicade) to my infusions.
 Because I feel like a sloth there.

 Many of the items on this list were gifts from people in my life!
 I hope this guide is helpful as you shop for that special person in your life who has AS, whether it is for a surprise care package or a gift under the tree.
 I want to stress that while these products are helpful for me, they won’t be helpful to everyone with AS.
-Perhaps you could ask your friend or loved one if they already have a wishlist somewhere and get them something you know they want.

 If there’s something I didn’t mention that helps you, please comment below.